Entropy (information theory): Entropy as a measure of diversity

-Entropy is one of several ways to measure biodiversity, and is applied in the form of the Shannon index.
+Entropy is one of several ways to measure biodiversity and is applied in the form of the Shannon index.
 A diversity index is a quantitative statistical measure of how many different types exist in a dataset, such as species in a community, accounting for ecological richness, evenness, and dominance.
 Specifically, Shannon entropy is the logarithm of ^{1}D, the true diversity index with parameter equal to 1.
 The Shannon index is related to the proportional abundances of types.

-Limitations of entropy
+Entropy of a sequence

-There are a number of entropy-related concepts that mathematically quantify information content in some way:
+There are a number of entropy-related concepts that mathematically quantify information content of a sequence or message: